 3 Simple Ways to Report Spam on Google Business Profile

 Getting your local listing verified, optimized, and then to show up in Google’s Local Pack (Map Pack) can be time-consuming and frustrating.
-The last thing you want to see is a spammy listing outranking your business.
+The last thing you want to see is a spammy listing outranking your business, especially if you have fully optimized your Google Business Profile listing.
 Whether it’s duplicate locations, fake companies, or keyword stuffing, many variations of Google Business Profile (GBP) spam exist and threaten the success of credible businesses and their local SEO strategy.

-Instead of waiting for Google to clean up every spammy local listing, first understand what qualifies as spam—and then learn tips for reporting it to boost your company’s Local Pack rankings.
+Instead of waiting for Google to clean up every spammy local listing, it is important to first understand what qualifies as spam—and then learn tips for reporting it to boost your company’s Local Pack rankings and local visibility.

 Types of Google Business Profile Spam